picodata/genin/README.md

 +-------------+-------------+-------------+-------------+
 ```

-Specially to avoid this, `genin` was added to save metadata and tree allocations to a special
+Specially to avoid this, `genin` saves metadata and tree allocations in
 `geninstate`.
-In fact, this is just a cast of how `genin` allocated instances when
+In fact, this is just a snapshot of how `genin` allocated
-`genin upgrade` is called, allowing `upgrade` to be called as much once and always receive
+instances during `genin upgrade`, and therefore we can call `upgrade` as
+many times as we want and always receive only consistent (and safe)
-only consistent (safe) inventory changes.
+inventory changes.

-Starting from version `0.5.0` in the startup directory `genin` will create a directory
+Starting from version `0.5.0`, `genin` will create a `.geninstate`
-`.geninstate` and save archives with the state in it.
-For example, a directory might look like
+ directory in the startup directory and save archives with the state
+there.
+For example, a directory might look like this:
-this:
 ```shell
 .geninstate
 ├── 0b94d04e689d2a52048574903de899a36582a968a700095a019dc1097587054a.gz